n25a/gorabbit/README.md

 gorabbit is a RabbitMQ client for Golang.
 It is a wrapper around [rabbitmq/amqp091-go](github.com/rabbitmq/amqp091-go) library.
 It provides a simple interface to interact with RabbitMQ.
 Also, it provides a simple way to create a consumer and a publisher that we call `jobs`.
-It's good to mention that gorabbit handles the reconnection and consuming the jobs automatically.
+It's good to mention that gorabbit handles the reconnection and reconsuming the jobs automatically.

 ## 📦 Installation